-Named after a former NCMPR president who helped shape the organization in its early years, the D. Richard Petrizzo Career Service Award honors an NCMPR professional for longtime accomplishments in college marketing and public relations.
+The D. Richard Petrizzo Award for Career Achievement honors a professional for career accomplishments in community college marketing and public relations.
+It is named after the award’s first recipient, a former NCMPR president who helped shape the organization in its early years.
 It is presented by the NCMPR board of directors at the national conference.

 Atlantic Cape Community College

 To spotlight a project that brings particular pride after nearly three decades in the industry is a tough ask.
 A collegewide rebrand fits the bill.
 So does successfully working with a team, drawing on one another’s strengths and talents.
 The same goes for work on crisis communication.

 When Kathy Corbalis was executive director of college relations at Atlantic Cape Community College in New Jersey, crisis comms were vital: It’s vital to community when, for example, an escaped convict comes to campus or when Superstorm Sandy hits.
 Atlantic Cape serves two Jersey Shore counties, and many students and faculty were affected by the storm.